 If your campaign costs more than what you earn from a new lead, then you're not using your budget wisely.
 Keep track of your CPC to learn how to improve your campaign.
 Use the data from this metric to adjust your strategies and reinvest on what works.

 The Bounce Rate can show certain aspects of your campaign that need optimization.
 This metric is measured by the number of visitors who visited your site and left without responding to your call to action.

 The Conversion Rate refers to the number of times a user clicked on your ad and completed a desired action within a certain window of time.
 Whether it was making a purchase, signing up for a free trial, or filling out some other kind of form.
 You have to keep in mind that the ultimate goal of any PPC campaign is conversion.
-By tracking this metric, you’ll be able to gauge if people are buying your product at an ideal rate.
+By tracking this metric, you'll gauge if people are buying your product at an ideal rate.

 Strong conversion rates mean that the money you spend per click is coming back to you in profits.
 That's what we call a good ROI.

 Last, but certainly not least is Google's Quality Score.
 Quality Score is the search engine's measure of the relevance of your keywords.
 They use it to ensure that searchers see the most relevant ads possible and have a positive experience.

 It's important to maintain good Quality Scores because Google uses them to determine your ad rankings and how much you pay per click.
 Even if you think you've dotted your I's and crossed your t's to keyword research, campaign structure, and ad text optimization, you should keep a close eye on your Quality Scores.